How to Add Thankfulness to Your Life

 The frantic pace of the world creates a tremendous amount of stress that keeps you from being able to emotionally regulate.
 And with all that taking place, perhaps your marriage is struggling.
 Or your communication could use some help.

-And all of this creates a challenge to be thankfulness.
+And all of this creates a challenge to focus on thankfulness.
 But an attitude of gratitude or thankfulness can provide a huge boost to your emotional and mental well-being.

-So, if you want to know what steps you can take to live a more thankful live, keep reading.
-Here are some tips on how to live a thankful life.
+So, if you want to know what steps you can take to live a more thankful life, keep reading.
+Here are some tips from therapy in Oregon on how to live a thankful life.

 Tip #1 to Be Thankful — Write a Gratitude Journal:

 If you are anything like me, you probably spend a decent amount of time worrying about all the things that are not going right.
 You might carry your anxious thoughts about all the future unknowns with you throughout the day.
 They might even keep you up at night.

 How much time do you set aside to reflect intentionally on the things you are thankful for?

 It’s not so automatic to spend time thinking about what you may have.
 Creating a gratitude journal can do that for you.
 You can carve out ten minutes a day to write a couple of paragraphs or a list of what you have to be thankful for the day.